 2.Secondary DNS server

 The secondary DNS server is called a slave server its just work to obtain or keep the data of the primary server is working as a backup server.

 We can also call the Domain Name System (DNS) is the phonebook of the Internet.
 Web browsers interact through Internet Protocol (IP) addresses.
 DNS transposes domain names to IP addresses so browsers can load Internet sources.
 Each device connected to the Internet has a different IP address that other machines apply to find the device.

 Address record.
 A Records map server IP addresses to domain names.
 For example, 188.8.131.52 to amazon.com.

 Canonical Name record.
 A CNAME record establishes one domain as an alias to another (thereby routing all traffic addressed to the alias to the target; the canonical address).

 Like a CNAME record, Alias records can be used to map one address to another.
-But Aliases can coexist with other records using the same name.
+But Aliases can coexist with other studies utilizing the same name.

 Mail Exchange Record.
-These records will redirect a domain’s email to the servers hosting the domains user accounts.
+These documents will redirect a domain’s email to the servers hosting the domain’s user accounts.
 Mail exchange records are used for determining the priority of email servers for a domain.